marieval/100DaysOfCode/README.md

 ### Day 81 - 2.11.2018 (Fri)
 **Today´s Progress:** I continued with re-building of the uHost website.
 I repeated some parts of the CSS-course.

+### Day 82 - 3.11.2018 (Sat)
+**Today´s Progress:** I went again through the positioning- and background-topics of the CSS-Course on Udemy.

+**Thoughts:** If an img is inside of an _inline element_: it´s 100%-width refers to the 100%-width of the image itself.
+I an img is inside of an _inline-block element_: it´s 100%-width-size refers to the size of the surrounding element.